|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 1981 The water and sewer works of the city of Boston 1630-1978, by Neil J. Savage.

 1983 Great waters: a history of Boston's water supply by Fern L. Nesson.
 This book is primarily about the later water systems in Boston, but the author's first footnote on page 87 states that: "The Aqueduct Corporation's system was built by Loammi Baldwin, Sr., father of Loammi Baldwin."
 Her cited reference, however, only mentions Baldwin Senior's work on the Middlesex Canal with no mention the Boston Aqueduct.
 Baldwin Senior (1744-1807) worked with James Sullivan (first president of the Aqueduct Corporation and later Governor of Massachusetts) on the Middlesex Canal and was one of the initial directors of the Aqueduct Corporation, but no evidence has been found to suggest that he did any engineering or construction work for the Aqueduct Corporation.
-This error has found its way into later histories of Boston's water supply, including the history of the Boston Waterworks Museum.
-Baldwin Senior is considered to be the Father of American Civil Engineering.
+This error has found its way into later histories of Boston's water supply.
+Baldwin Senior is considered by some to be the Father of American Civil Engineering.
 His son Laommi Baldwin (1780-1838) prepared a report for the Boston Aqueduct Corporation in 1834 and promoted the development of the Cochituate Aqueduct, which was built after his death.
-Father and son both held the rank of Colonel, which often leads to confusion.
+Father and son both held the rank of Colonel, which add to the confusion.

 2001 Water For Greater Boston, by Dr. William P. Marchione.
 Construction of Chestnut Hill Reservoir after 1859 aqueduct break